What is social engineering?

 Training your staff should not be a one-off event.
 You should regularly test the effectiveness of the training and redeploy it as necessary.

-For example, a simulated phishing attack – in which your staff are targeted by controlled phishing attempts – will show you how susceptible they are and how much your organisation is therefore at risk.
+For example, a simulated phishing attack – in which controlled phishing attempts target your staff – will show you how susceptible they are and how much your organisation is therefore at risk.
 With this information, you can retrain those who need it most, reducing your exposure.

 Learn more about implementing an effective staff awareness programme